SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Results

-In RQ1, we compare the effectiveness of \approach, which is purely self-supervised, against the related works which are entirely based on supervised learning on past commits. \autoref{tab:comparison-sota} shows the patch generation results of \approach and four other approaches on the two versions of Defects4J benchmark \cite{defects4j}: D4J(v1.2) and D4J(v2.0).
-The first column is the approach name and bibliographic reference.
-The second and the third column give the experimental setup: the number of training samples and the beam search configuration.
-The fourth to fifth columns show the number of correctly repaired bugs by each APR approach on the two considered benchmarks.
-The results are those reported in the literature, either in the original paper or in subsequent comparative experiments \cite{RewardRepair-icse22}.
-A ‘-’ indicates that the APR approach has not been evaluated on the considered benchmark, to the best of our knowledge.
+In RQ1, we compare the effectiveness of \approach with the state-of-the-art in APR. \autoref{tab:comparison-sota} shows the patch generation results of \approach and related work on two versions of Defects4J benchmark \cite{defects4j}: D4J (v1.2) and D4J (v2.0) with both spectrum-based fault localization (FL) and the perfect fault localization assumption.
+The first column is the approach name and its bibliographic reference.
+The second and the third column give the experimental setup, incl. the number of training samples and the beam search configuration for learning-based approaches.
+The fourth to seven columns show the number of correct patches and plausible patches by each APR approach on the two considered benchmarks, denoted in the format of x/y.
+The results are those reported in the literature, either in the original paper or in subsequent comparative experiments \cite{Liu2020Efficiency}.
+As shown, approaches repair a smaller number of bugs on D4J (v2.0) than D4J (v1.2), suggesting that bugs from D4J (v2.0) are more difficult to repair.

-In total, \approach correctly repairs 63 bugs from D4J(v1.2) and 49 bugs from D4J(v2.0).
-This entirely validates the novel concept of generating perturbed training samples for self-supervised learning in program repair.
-We explain this superiority as follows.